 People tend to point out that they struggle to maintain motivation.
 Motivation is an emotional state that we experience in a similar way to joy or sadness.
-It’s not permanent and you don’t have much control over it.
+It’s not permanent.
+You don’t have much control over it either.
 Discipline, on the other hand, is the rational act of doing something even when you don’t want to do it.
 If you want to be productive, then work on improving your discipline, not your motivation.
 The book Discipline Equals Freedom by former Navy Seal commander Jocko Willink is a great place to start.

 Working remotely tends to involve a lot of isolation and if you don’t keep yourself in check then mental health can become an issue.
-A staggering 82% of Americans working remotely in the tech industry said in a 2019 survey by Digital Ocean that they felt burnt out, while a further 40% said that they felt they had to contribute more than their colleagues in the office.
+A staggering 82% of Americans working remotely in the tech industry said in a 2019 survey by Digital Ocean that they felt burnt out.
+A further 40% said that they felt they had to contribute more than their colleagues in the office.

-Such pressure can lead to mental health issues, and this is on top of the depression and loneliness that remote workers can develop due to a lack of interaction.
+Such pressure can lead to mental health issues.
+This is on top of the depression and loneliness that remote workers can develop due to a lack of interaction.

 Make sure that you’re penciling in some time to meet people.
 Also, if you have a persistent problem, then do tell someone - possibly a professional who can help you get through your problems.